HoaNguyen55/nimobot/README.md

 ## 2. How to use

-It is very simple, on your terminal, use command: python3 nimobot.py -h
+It is very simple.

+**Step 1**: Install the requirements by using command: pip3 install -r requirment.txt

+**Step 2**: Open a terminal and use this command to show parameters that can be used: `python3 nimobot.py -h`

 `usage: nimobot.py [-h] [--waitfirsttime WAITFIRSTTIME] [--waitlongtime WAITLONGTIME] [--waitshorttime WAITSHORTTIME] [--inittimeset INITTIMESET]\
                   [--opentabnum OPENTABNUM] [--username USERNAME] [--password PASSWORD] [--headless HEADLESS] [--nonlogin NONLOGIN] [--url URL]\